-Table 20-2 summarizes Federal borrowing and debt from 2022 through 2033.
-In 2022, the Government borrowed \$1,970 billion, increasing the debt held by the public from \$22,283 billion at the end of 2021 to \$24,252 billion at the end of 2022.
-The debt held by Government accounts grew by \$483 billion, and gross Federal debt increased by \$2,453 billion to \$30,839 billion.
+Table 21-2 summarizes Federal borrowing and debt from 2023 through 2034.6 In 2023, the Government borrowed \$1,982 billion, increasing the debt held by the public from \$24,253 billion at the end of 2022 to \$26,236 billion at the end of 2023.
+The debt held by Government accounts grew by \$168 billion, and gross Federal debt increased by \$2,150 billion to \$32,989 billion.

-Debt held by the public.-The Federal Government primarily finances deficits by borrowing from the public, and it primarily uses surpluses to repay debt held by the public.
-Table 20-2 shows the relationship between the Federal deficit or surplus and the change in debt held by the public.
+Debt held by the public.-The Federal Government primarily finances deficits by borrowing from the public, and it primarily uses surpluses to repay debt held by the public.7 Table 21-2 shows the relationship between the Federal deficit or surplus and the change in debt held by the public.
 The borrowing or debt repayment depends on the Government's expenditure programs and tax laws, on the economic conditions that influence tax receipts and outlays, and on debt management policy.
-The sensitivity of the budget to economic conditions is analyzed in Chapter 2, "Economic Assumptions," in this volume.
+The sensitivity of the budget to economic conditions is analyzed in the "Economic Assumptions" chapter of this volume.

 The total or unified budget consists of two parts: the onbudget portion; and the off-budget Federal entities, which have been excluded from the budget by law.
-Under present law, the off-budget Federal entities are the two Social Security trust funds (Old-Age and Survivors Insurance and Disability Insurance) and the Postal Service Fund.
-The on-budget and off-budget surpluses or deficits are added together to determine the Government's financing needs.
+Under present law, the off-budget Federal entities are the two Social Security trust funds (Old-Age and Survivors Insurance and Disability Insurance) and the Postal Service Fund.8 The on-budget and off-budget surpluses or deficits are added together to determine the Government's financing needs.

 Over the long run, it is a good approximation to say that "the deficit is financed by borrowing from the public" or "the surplus is used to repay debt held by the public."
 However, the Government's need to borrow in any given year has always depended on several other factors besides the unified budget surplus or deficit, such as the change in the Treasury operating cash balance.
 These other factors-"other transactions affecting borrowing from the public"-can either increase or decrease the Government's need to borrow and can vary considerably in size from year to year.
-The other transactions affecting borrowing from the public are presented in Table 20-2 (where an increase in the need to borrow is represented by a positive sign, like the deficit).
+The other transactions affecting borrowing from the public are presented in Table 21-2 (where an increase in the need to borrow is represented by a positive sign, like the deficit).

-In 2022 the deficit was \$1,376 billion while these other factors increased the need to borrow by \$594 billion, or 30 percent of total borrowing from the public.
-As a result, the Government borrowed \$1,970 billion from the public.
-The other factors are estimated to increase borrowing by \$88 billion (5 percent of total borrowing from the public) in 2023, and by \$26 billion (1 percent) in 2024.
-In 2025-2033, these other factors are expected to increase borrowing by annual amounts ranging from \$31 billion to \$138 billion.
+In 2023 the deficit was \$1,694 billion while these other factors increased the need to borrow by \$288 billion, or 15 percent of total borrowing from the public.
+As a result, the Government borrowed \$1,982 billion from the public.
+The other factors are estimated to increase borrowing by \$61 billion (3 percent of total borrowing from the public) in 2024, and by \$47 billion (3 percent) in 2025.
+In 2026-2034, these other factors are expected to increase borrowing by annual amounts ranging from \$36 billion to \$109 billion.

-Three specific factors, presented in Table 20-2 and discussed below, have historically been especially important.
+Three specific factors, presented in Table 21-2 and discussed below, have historically been especially important.